SWorster/MotheterRemote/README.md

 ## Connecting to the Sensor

 In the RPi's start menu, go to Preferences > Raspberry Pi Configuration.
-In the Interfaces tab enable the serial port and serial console.
+In the System tab, enable Auto Login.
+In the Interfaces tab enable the serial port and serial console (you can enable everything else while you're at it; it won't hurt).
 In the Display tab, turn screen blanking off.

 ### Fixed USB port names